- Three non-rapid eye movement stages and one rapid eye movement stage make up one sleep cycle.

 The breakdown of a person’s sleep into various cycles and stages is commonly referred to as sleep architecture.
-If someone has a sleep study, this sleep architecture can be represented visually in a hypnogram.
+If someone undergoes a sleep study, their sleep architecture can be represented visually in a hypnogram, or graph.

 NREM Sleep Patterns

 NREM sleep is composed of three different stages.
-The higher the stage of NREM sleep, the harder it is to wake a person up from their slumber.
+The higher the stage of NREM sleep, the harder it is to wake a person up.

-During N1 sleep, the body hasn’t fully relaxed, though the body and brain activities start to slow with periods of brief movements (twitches).
+During N1 sleep, the body has not fully relaxed, though the body and brain activities start to slow with periods of brief movements.
 There are light changes in brain activity associated with falling asleep in this stage.

-It’s easy to wake someone up during this sleep stage, but if a person isn’t disturbed, they can move quickly into stage 2.
+It is easy to wake someone up during this sleep stage, but if a person is not disturbed, they can move quickly into stage 2.
 As the night unfolds, an uninterrupted sleeper may not spend much more time in stage 1 as they move through further sleep cycles.

-Stage 2 sleep can last for 10-25 minutes during the first sleep cycle, and each N2 stage can become longer during the night.
+Stage 2 sleep can last for 10 to 25 minutes during the first sleep cycle, and each N2 stage can become longer during the night.
 Collectively, a person typically spends about half their sleep time in N2 sleep.

 The brain activity during this period has an identifiable pattern of what are known as delta waves.
 For this reason, stage 3 may also be called delta sleep or slow-wave sleep (SWS).

-We spend the most time in deep sleep during the first half of the night.
-During the early sleep cycles, N3 stages commonly last for 20-40 minutes.
+You spend the most time in deep sleep during the first half of the night.
+During the early sleep cycles, N3 stages commonly last for 20 to 40 minutes.
 As you continue sleeping, these stages get shorter, and more time gets spent in REM sleep instead.

-Under normal circumstances, you don’t enter a REM sleep stage until you’ve been asleep for about 90 minutes.
+Under normal circumstances, you do not enter a REM sleep stage until you have been asleep for about 90 minutes.
 As the night goes on, REM stages get longer, especially in the second half of the night.
 While the first REM stage may last only a few minutes, later stages can last for around an hour.
 In total, REM stages make up around 25% of sleep in adults.